 Note that KSU does not delete @kent.edu accounts and will NEVER ask for your password through e-mail, so be wary of anything that says otherwise

 - Check for slight mispellings - in the URL, company name, etc. For example, paypa1.com instead of paypal.com

-- Check that you are on a kent.edu website - Just because the word "kent" is in the web address doesn't mean that it is a legitimate website for kent. kent.weebly.com and kent.edu.weebly.com are not valid kent.edu websites.
+- Check that you are on a kent.edu website - Just because the word "Kent" is in the web address doesn't mean that it is a legitimate website for Kent.
+For example: kent.weebly.com and kent.edu.weebly.com are not valid kent.edu websites.